Expand Your Practice: Doshas

 Digestive power “For those with kapha dosha, digestion is pretty slow.
 Foods should initiate movement: Astringent and bitter tastes work best.
 They should try to avoid sweet foods.
 They need light, easily digested food,” says Hiremath.
 “Lighter food with lots of greens, fresh produce, and pungent tastes that add heat work well for kapha dosha,” says Hill

-Doshas and the right meditation practice
+Doshas and the Right Meditation Practice

 Meditation begins in the mind; it is the next step of concentration.
 Using practices to balance your dosha can enhance your meditation practice.
 In addition, certain types of meditation practices may be particularly beneficial for certain doshas.